abogdanova/SwarmGE/README.md

 ## Seeding GE Runs with target solutions
 ----------------------------------------

 Combining the GE LR Parser with the full PonyGE2 library, it is possible to parse a target string into a GE individual and then to seed an evolutionary run of PonyGE2 with that individual.
-Provision is made in PonyGE2 to allow for entire populations of target individuals to be seeded into an evolutionary run.
+Provision is made in PonyGE2 to allow for the seeding of as many target individuals as desired into an evolutionary run.

 In order to run PonyGE2 with seeded individuals, a specialised script is provided in the `scripts` folder, titled `seed_PonyGE2.py`.
 To run this script from the command line, simply type: